Does the risk of return fraud keep you up at night? It may be time to start sleeping easier.

 Finding the right balance of protection and customer experience

-So what’s the best way to balance protecting yourself and still providing an amazing customer experience?
-How can you minimize the potential losses around return fraud without compromising your return policies experience?
+So what’s the best way to balance protecting yourself and still provide an amazing customer experience?
+How can you minimize the potential losses around return fraud without compromising your return policy experience?

 Use different processing events for different types of returns